The goals of this chapter are to:

 Load casts form when dense, sandy sediment is deposited on less dense, water-saturated sediment, usually silt or clay (Figure 4.16).
 The dense sand load pushes into the soft layer below, creating bulb-like impressions.

-Your instructor will pass around examples of different sedimentary structures.
-Now that you know what to look for in these structures, create a detailed sketch of each one.
+Your instructor will pass around examples of various sedimentary structures.
+Now that you know what to look for in these structures create a detailed sketch of each one.
 It may help to sketch the structures from several angles.
 Identify the sedimentary structures and complete any of the relevant information about them.